The Speed of Allosteric Signaling Within a Single-Domain Protein

+Here, we exploit the structural sensitivity of time-resolved infrared spectroscopy,\cite{Bozovic2020a} combined with time-resolved UV/Vis spectroscopy, to follow the allosteric signal in the photoswitchable PDZ3 domain from the point of its origin – the \mbox{$\alpha$3-helix} - through the protein until it reaches the binding groove and finally transduces to the peptide.
 For a spectroscopic signature specific to the source of the allosteric signal, we start with transient UV/Vis spectroscopy of the $\pi$-$\pi$*-transition of the photoswitch molecule, located on the $\alpha3$-helix.
 To that end, the sample was first prepared in the \textit{cis-}state by constant illumination with a 370~nm cw laser, which promotes \mbox{\textit{trans-}to\textit{-cis}} isomerisation of the photoswitch.
 The purity of the \textit{cis}-sample obtained in this way is estimated to be above 85$\%$.\cite{Bozovic2020a,jankovic2019} Using a short pump pulse at 420~nm, we then induce the ultrafast \textit{cis-}to-\textit{trans} isomerisation of the photoswitch, which destabilises the helical structure of the $\alpha$3-helix.\cite{Woolley2002} By following the time-resolved response of the $\pi$-$\pi$*-transition at 370~nm, we can retrieve information on the timescales of photoswitching as well as the subsequent $\alpha$3-helix unfolding.
 Thus, we utilize the photoswitch molecule not only as a trigger to perturb the helical structure of the $\alpha$3-helix, and thereby initiating the allosteric response, but also as a local reporter of photoswitch conformation and $\alpha3$-helix structure.

 The corresponding kinetic traces are shown in Figs.~\ref{uvvis}a,b for the isolated protein and the protein-peptide complex, respectively.
 The timescales contained in these data are determined by fitting them to a multiexponetial function: